-The Only Gaming Mechanical Keyboards Buying Guide You’ll Ever Need
+The Only Mechanical Keyboard Buying Guide You’ll Ever Need

 Casual keyboard users often don’t pay much attention to differences in keyboards.
 Most use whatever keyboard is available or buy one of the cheaper models.
-We were actually in this category of people until we discovered the significant differences in using a mechanical keyboard.
+We were actually in this category of people until we discovered the significant differences in using mechanical keyboards.

 Hopefully, this guide will help you understand mechanical keyboards and the available functions and/or it will assist you in narrowing down your favorite one.
 We will discuss the benefits of using mechanical keyboards, what features to look for, and list several ideal gaming mechanical keyboards in different price ranges.

 First of all, here’s our quick list of what we think are the best mechanical keyboards for gaming out there on the market today.

 Click here to read why these keyboards have made our “Best Of” lists

 |Best High-End Mechanical Keyboards||PICTEK TKL Mechanical Gaming Keyboard||27 Rainbow LED Backlit Modes|

 Blue Equivalent Switches for Quicker Click Response

 |Logitech K845 Illuminated Mechanical Keyboard||An adjustable 4-8 degree tilt and slim front |

 |Logitech RGB G910 Orion Spark Mechanical Gaming Keyboard||World's fastest RGB mechanical gaming keyboard|